-By the end of this year, many married couples in Virginia will be among others across the country who end their marriages.
+By the end of this year, many married couples in Virginia will be among others across the country who end thier marriages.
 Which spouse files for divorce often depends on individual circumstances.
 In many cases, such as a recent court filing by freshman Congresswoman Ilhan Omar, infidelity is alleged.

 Omar’s professional life often makes headlines.
 Her career in the U.S. Congress has sparked controversy.
 In fact, there have reportedly been threats against the congresswoman’s life.
 Now, it is her personal life that is a central focus of media attention, as she recently filed for divorce from her husband, with whom she has three children.